US consumer services

 Together, these companies account for 2.3% of the Technology Select Sector SPDR ETF (XLK).

-Total expenses for Amex’s Card Services declined 40% to $1.3 billion compared to a year ago.
+The US Card Services’ total expenses declined 40% to $1.3 billion compared to a year ago.
 The decrease reflected a portion of the gain from the loan portfolio sale, which was reported as an expense reduction.
 That gain was offset in part by higher levels of investment spending on growth initiatives and a portion of the previously mentioned restructuring charge.

 American Express has increased spending in order to initiate new partnerships.
 The company was successful in forming partnerships with Charles Schwab (SCHW), one of biggest brokers in the United States, and Sam’s Club, the eighth-largest retailer in the United States.
 The company’s expenses also increased due to spending on technology development, marketing and promotion, and higher service costs due to new partnerships.